Block and Tackle Series Volume 4 – What Does TENV (Totally Enclosed Non-Ventilated) Mean?

 Well – the answer is simply the motor is Totally Enclosed, and Non-Ventilated

-Servo motors are often TENV motors.
-When sizing an application, engineers will consider temperature ratings under different conditions as part of their decision for choosing which motor they’ll use.
-That’s why environmental information is important when gathering application information.
-If you’re not going to do anything special to cool the motor, you’d want to make sure the motor doesn’t overheat.
-Temperature information for a motor should be provided up front by any supplier, but always ask for it if you don’t see it.
+Finally, servo motors are often TENV motors**.
+When sizing an application, engineers consider temperature ratings under various operating conditions as part of selecting the right motor.
+That’s why environmental details matter during application discovery—if you’re not using special cooling methods, you need to confirm the motor won’t overheat in your real-world conditions.
+Temperature information should be provided upfront by the supplier, but it’s always smart to ask for it if it isn’t clearly listed.

 On a slightly different but related topic - another rating you may be interested in would be the Ingress Protection or IP Rating - More information can be found on our blog post entitled “4 Tips for Considering Your Servo Motors IP Rating in Your Application”, by Gene Matthews.